MiloWolf/HiitTimer/README.md

 # HiitTimer
-Hiit Timer to set intervals and  rest time, and also number of rounds.
+Hiit (HIGH INTENSITY INTERVAL TRAINING) Timer set intervals time, rest time, number of rounds and cool down period to become a beast in no time!